DigiPie/kaya-folio/website/docs/reliable-scalable-maintainable.md

 ---

 Published on July 31, 2021
-Updated on September 7, 2021
+Updated on January 3, 2022
 Edited by [Vanessa Tay](https://www.linkedin.com/in/vanessa-tay-5973021ab/)

 The opening chapter of Kleppman’s [_Designing Data-Intensive Applications_](https://dataintensive.net/) book: _Reliable, Scalable, and Maintainable Applications_, addresses key concerns you should consider when designing distributed and data-intensive systems, in an insightful way.
 I believe anyone working on a distributed system will benefit from reading it.
 However, as not all of us may have the time (or will) to pour over the book, I’ve decided to share a quick summary of the key points Kleppman raises, as well as to offer some of my personal inputs with references to other literature and experts.